 However, there is a creeping truth behind this experiential marriage of chemistry and vibrations.
 The simple fact that any enhanced ability to find some cloaked truth through the lens of boozed up musical experiences, or illusion of increased physical strength, intellectual capabilities and creative will, they are precisely that, an illusion.
 It is all too easy to become addicted to the experience, to forget where the line is, to fall into the final stages of drunkenness outlined above.
-Repeated trips into alcoholism are a drain on the psyche and the body; along with all the wonderful life ruining things too many people are too familiar with that come free into the bargain of the addiction.
-When found in this context, the great irrationality of our desires are thrust into sharp relief, because in spite of the well documented and publicised harms of alcohol addiction, many of us keep coming back to it.
+Repeated trips into alcoholism are a drain on the psyche and the body.
+When found in this context, the great irrationality of our desires is thrust into sharp relief, because in spite of the well documented and publicised harms of alcohol addiction, many of us keep coming back to it.
 In the hope that the happy medium will be found again, we struggle to control where it is, we forget too much of our adult lives, we drain our physical capabilities and dull the mental, until nothing is left of the weeks except the wait, the wait before the next dosage.

 Alcohol is not shocking; its long term effects take time and repeated use, but the fatigue that sets in is not as tangible as the face ruining effects of crystal meph for instance.
 It is not as addictive as heroin.
 Not as mind altering as psychedelics.
 There is no previously hidden truth we can hope to gain knowledge of from repeated drunkenness, despite what we tell ourselves.
 The danger and unknown peril that add to the thrill of less documented illegal highs is absent.
 The aftermath of horror is knowable, it is known, it comes around like clockwork, and it is always and ever an acceptable risk.
 There is something comforting about sitting round a table with friends and strangers, all with drink, it is familiar and safe.
-It cloaks the fact that one or more of the people sat around that table may have more invested in the drinks in front of them than anything else they could call to it mind at that precise moment.
+The consequences are more tedious than life changing.
+The familiarity cloaks the fact that one or more of the people sat around that table may have more invested in the drinks in front of them than anything else they could call to mind at that precise moment.

 And this leads to one of the many cruxes of the matter; alcohol is a state sanctioned form of self-destruction.
 For all the stimulation that the restless human spirit requires, there are those who cannot find enough of it from a satisfactory job, stable relationships, the state has to allow some form of substance abuse to trickle through, to allow us to forget the anxiety of being never in constant peril or unchecked affluence.
 We will return to it again and again until the body threatens us with death, or the mind releases from sanity.
 This is the unending and relentless disposition of the averagely off, averagely capable, averagely willed, willing to transgress by the use of this one average and permissible flaw that is alcohol abuse.
 Until our faculties no longer permit its use, we will maintain it was worth it, to experience something, just one last time.